Biden condemns 'Russia's unprovoked and unjustified attack on Ukraine' – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jim Sciutto, DJ Judd and Jennifer Hansler contributed to this report.
+CNN’s Jim Sciutto, Kaitlan Collins, Kevin Liptak, Jennifer Hansler, Manu Raju, Carolyn Sung and Mirna Alsharif contributed to this report.

 Comments